Intro

 Building a Layout the Whole Village Can Navigate

-I began by sketching layout concepts inspired by the mood board to explore different structural approaches.
-Once I identified a simple layout that felt strong, I moved into Figma to experiment with variations and refine the design.
+I began by sketching ideas for layouts, inspired by the mood board.
+Once I discovered a few potential layouts I moved into Figma to refine the design.

-For the footer, I added a message form that allows Gainesville residents to contact the mayor directly with questions or concerns.
-Additional contact information was placed alongside the form to accommodate residents who prefer to call or need to send materials to the village.
+For the footer, I added a message form that allows Gainesville residents to contact the village clerk directly with any questions or concerns.

 Bringing the Village Into Focus